yoctoproject/poky/documentation/dev-manual/packages.rst

    ...
    LICENSE:${PN}-vary = "MIT"

-Here are three key points in the previous example:
+Three key points in the previous example are:

 -  :term:`SRC_URI` uses the NPM
    scheme so that the NPM fetcher is used.